Iowa Wild

-The Iowa Wild are a professional ice hockey team in the American Hockey League, that began play for the 2013–14 season.
-The team plays at Wells Fargo Arena in Des Moines, Iowa, as the AHL affiliate of the NHL's Minnesota Wild.
+The Iowa Wild are a professional ice hockey team based in Des Moines, Iowa.
+They are the American Hockey League (AHL) affiliate of the Minnesota Wild of the National Hockey League (NHL).
+The Wild play their home games at Casey's Center.

 The team was formerly the Houston Aeros, in Houston, Texas, before being relocated to Des Moines, beginning with the 2013–14 AHL season as the Iowa Wild.
 The Wild is the second AHL team based in Des Moines following the Iowa Stars, which had been the Dallas Stars' AHL affiliate from 2005 until 2008 (in the team's final season (2008–09), they were known as the Iowa Chops and were affiliated with the Anaheim Ducks).

 The affiliation between the two Wild franchises is the first of two between Twin Cities area franchises and Iowa minor league franchises, as the Minnesota Timberwolves of the National Basketball Association and the Iowa Wolves of the NBA G League also share an affiliation.